Many tenants have probably thought: “Rent is so expensive—if I bring in someone else to live with me and share the cost, wouldn’t that save me money?”

 Rental Housing Market Development and Regulation Act, Article 9:

-“A tenant shall obtain the landlord’s written consent before subleasing all or part of the rented dwelling.”
+“A sublessor shall obtain the written consent of the lessor before subleasing all or part of the residential property leased by him or her.”

 ⚖️ Legal Source: Rental Housing Market Development and Regulation Act Article 9 – Law.moj.gov.tw